-When faced with an obstacle, the shortest line between two points can be a curved line - B.Brecht You were not made to live like brutes but to follow virtue and knowledge - Dante A smattering of everything, and a knowledge of nothing - C. Dickens You do not possess what you do not understand - J.W.
+When faced with an obstacle, the shortest line between two points can be a curved line - B.Brecht There are some things you learn best in calm, and some in storm - W. Cather You were not made to live like brutes but to follow virtue and knowledge - Dante A smattering of everything, and a knowledge of nothing - C. Dickens You do not possess what you do not understand - J.W.
 Goethe Perfection has one grave defect; it is apt to be dull - W.S.
+Maugham The things that escape us are more important than the things we possess - W.S.
 Maugham If I have seen further, it is because I standing on the shoulders of giants - I. Newton Blessed be the man who expects nothing, for he shall never be disappointed - A.Pope Often a small gift produces big effects - Seneca Geniuses are those who say long before what will be said long afterwards - R.G.Serna